netgen/local-development-setup/docs/source/ubuntu/php.rst

 Make sure to use your own user and group instead of ``brale`` and ``staff``, and name the socket file corresponding to the PHP version.
+By default you will have www-data as user and group.
+Put your own user and group there (by default same as user).
 Use configuration already existing in the file and do not create duplicate entries.